declan-zhao/social-network/README.md

 - `sng8 post -u 'user5' -p 7 -c 'This is a response to an unread post.'`:
   - `user5` tries to respond an unread post #7 created by another user with content `This is a response to an unread post.`.
-  - post not owned by user must be read before responding, see [read](#read--like--unlike) sample usage section below.
+  - post not owned by the user must be read before responding, see [read](#read--like--unlike) sample usage section below.
   - sample output:

     ```JSON